Lakers claim Kostas Antetokounmpo off waivers from Dallas

 EL SEGUNDO, Calif.
 (AP) — The Los Angeles Lakers have been awarded the rights to Kostas Antetokounmpo on a waiver claim.

-The Lakers announced the move Monday to acquire the 21-year-old brother of Milwaukee Bucks superstar Giannis Antetokounmpo.
+The Lakers announced the move Monday to acquire the 21-year-old brother of Milwaukee Bucks star and league MVP Giannis Antetokounmpo.

-Kostas Antetokounmpo played in two games last season for Dallas.
+Kostas Antetokounmpo played in two games for Dallas last season.
 The Mavericks acquired him in a draft-night trade last summer after Philadelphia chose him with the 60th and final pick.
 The 6-foot-10 forward played 40 games for the Mavs’ G League affiliate last year, when he averaged 10.6 points and 6.2 rebounds.

 The Mavericks waived him Friday.

-Antetokounmpo attended high school in suburban Milwaukee while his brother began his NBA career.
+Antetokounmpo attended high school in suburban Milwaukee while his older brother began his NBA career.
 He then spent two seasons at the University of Dayton.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports